Application and Eligibility

 Does the Credit Verification section on page 4 of the application have to be signed by my university study abroad office or admissions office?

 The Credit Verification section does need to be signed by your university.
-ISA includes this portion in the application process to encourage students to begin working with their U.S. university's study abroad office and familiarizing themselves with their specific requirements and policies.
-If a student does not have this signed, they should attach a note of explanation.
-Acceptance is determined on an individual basis.
+ISA includes this during the application process to encourage students to begin working with their U.S. university's study abroad office and familiarizing themselves with their specific requirements and policies.

 Can I participate in a program right out of high school?

-Yes, ISA has Gap Year programs where recent high school graduates can participate in ISA programs along side regular ISA participants.
-To get more information on Gap Year approved programs, please visit the Gap Year section of the website.
+Yes, ISA has Gap Year programs where recent high school graduates can participate in certain ISA program locations. .
+To get more information on Gap Year-approved programs, please visit the Gap Year section of the website.

 Can I participate in a program if I have already graduated/am a graduate student?